-The subject of integral studies is associated with the Indian mystic Aurobindo Ghose (entry no. 30), though substantially developed and elaborated by American enthusiasts.
-The conception of integralism originated in Aurobindo’s theme of “Integral Yoga,” which was favoured at Esalen.
+The subject of integral studies is associated with the Indian mystic Aurobindo Ghose, though substantially developed and elaborated by American enthusiasts.
+The idea of integralism originated in Aurobindo’s theme of “Integral Yoga,” favoured at Esalen.
 The concept was subsequently adopted, with various innovations, by exponents of transpersonal psychology.

 Haridas Chaudhuri (1913-1975), a Bengali disciple of Aurobindo, became active and influential in America.
 He helped to establish the American Academy of Asian Studies, an alternative enterprise whose students included the two subsequent co-founders of the Esalen Institute (namely Michael Murphy and Richard Price).

 In later years, Chaudhuri created the California Institute of Asian Studies, still strongly linked to Aurobindo teaching.
-After his death, in 1980 the name of that organisation was changed to the California Institute of Integral Studies (CIIS), an alteration stated to signify the emerging globalism of outlook and a more extensive East-West synthesis.
+After his death, in 1980 the name of that organisation was changed to the California Institute of Integral Studies (CIIS).
+This alteration is stated to signify the emerging globalism of outlook and a more extensive East-West synthesis.
 CIIS is a private institution in San Francisco.

-CIIS advertises academic programmes, and dispenses degrees that include the PhD and MA.
-There are also public programmes which feature a wide array of “workshops,” the activities including yoga, also “self-discovery and healing.”
+CIIS advertises academic programmes, also dispensing degrees that include the PhD and MA.
+There are also public programmes featuring a wide array of “workshops,” the activities including yoga, also “self-discovery and healing.”
 In addition, an activity in therapy here encompasses what has been called Integral Counselling.
 A favoured theme is transformation.

 Despite the promotionalism, criticisms have been lodged.
 Sceptics say that the “new age” orientation of CIIS is demonstrated by emphases on transformation, therapy, workshop activity, and other dimensions of the project.
 A formerly online Open Letter made the accusation: “It appears that at CIIS, faculty simply put on academic rank and titles similar to kindergartners donning academic regalia, with no need for actual promotion processes or scholarly achievement.”